yumtaufikhidayat/yumtaufikhidayat/README.md

 ### Hi there 👋. **Taufik Hidayat** is here!.

 I am an Android Developer who loves to build and develop awesome Android application.
 I usually using Kotlin as primary programming language and using Android Jetpack to build awesome Android application.
-- 🔭 Currently, I’m working on [Dicoding Indonesia](https://dicoding.com) as an External Code Reviewer on [Android Learning Path](https://www.dicoding.com/learningpaths/7).
+- 🔭 Currently, I’m working on [Dicoding Indonesia](https://dicoding.com) as an External Code Reviewer on [Android Learning Path](https://www.dicoding.com/learningpaths/7) and Belajar Dasar UX Design.
 - 🌱 Currently, I’m developing some apps:
   - [The Movie Show](https://github.com/yumtaufikhidayat/the-movie-show-kt), a catalog application that has a lot of movies and TV shows.
 Want to try?
 You can download it [here](https://play.google.com/store/apps/details?id=com.taufik.themovieshow).
   - [Gitser](https://github.com/yumtaufikhidayat/gitser-kt), a simple Github user application that using Github API.
 Want to try?
 Please download [here](https://play.google.com/store/apps/details?id=com.taufik.gitser).